MiguelGuthridge/equator-lang/docs/Design/Types.md

 ## `Condition`

 Conditions measure properties of expressions and equations.
+Comprised of two expressions related by a boolean operator.
+When evaluated, a condition produces a `Boolean`.